-Students are introduced to the role of a dietitian in a community setting, through a series of lectures and tutorials focussing on the theory and practice of health promotion and its application to dietetics.
-As part of this course, students will spend four consecutive weeks in a community health setting working in teams on a nutrition promotion project.
-The final date that a student may withdraw without academic penalty from this course is one week prior to commencement of the placement.
+Students are introduced to the role of a dietitian in a community/public health setting, through a series of lectures and skill based workshops focusing on the theory and practice of health promotion and its application to dietetics.
+As part of this course, students work in teams on a practice based nutrition promotion project.
+There is also a professional task where students participate in community based nutrition activities.

 1. the definition and role of a community dietitian-nutritionist/public health nutritionist.

 2. introduction to the public health nutrition bicycle for planning, implementing and evaluating community/public health nutrition intervention, with focus on assessing the nutrition needs of the community/sub-populations

 3. methods for assessing the needs of the community/sub-populations: